Henry Hadaway: Satril years

 In 1973, Hadaway founded Satril Records, – a record label that went on to release many well-known rock and disco titles.
-Satril's label identity had over 25 different territories and achieved success on the recording front with such acts as The Sandpipers, who charted with "Hang on Sloopy", Kenny Lynch, who had a best-seller with "Half The Day's Gone And We Haven't Earned a Penny", and Godiego, who were a hit in the Japanese market (sales of over 32 million units).
+Satril's label identity had over 25 different territories and achieved success on the recording front with such acts as the easy listening trio The Sandpipers, who charted with "Hang on Sloopy", Kenny Lynch, who had a best-seller with "Half The Day's Gone And We Haven't Earned a Penny", and Godiego, who were a hit in the Japanese market (sales of over 32 million units).
 In one quarter, Godeigo under Hadaway's jurisdiction had two albums and three best-selling singles.

 In parallel to running Satril Records, Hadaway founded and managed Satril Studios (a recording studio based in Finchley) that was regularly used by such top industry names as producers including Biddu and Steve Levine, and acts including Marvin Gaye and Kenny Lynch amongst the many others that came to record, produce and feature in sessions.
 Hadaway himself produced records for artists including Burnt Oak (better known as Mr. Big), The Sandpipers, The Rockin' Berries, Connie Francis and Frankie Vaughan.
 His most renowned production to date however is "The Birdie Song" (performed by The Tweets) which sold over 1.6 million copies in the UK alone, and is rated one of the best sellers during the 1980s.
 "The Birdie Song" was played on Top of the Pops in 1981.
 Hadaway was interviewed on Channel 4 about his production of this track.

 1980s

 During the 1980s, Hadaway acquired numerous audio and visual catalogues.
 Through a deal with Florida-based comedian/impresario Mike Winters, Hadaway became responsible for the catalogues of Church Street Station and Rock 'N' Roll Palace music TV, video and record series, which attracted such names as Tammy Wynette, Merle Haggard, George Jones and Jerry Lee Lewis.

 Hadaway's success in the music industry has fundamentally been accredited to an international outlook – operating in and communicating with both domestic and international territories.
 He opened offices for HHO in Cleveland and Nashville, United States; and Sydney, Australia.
 He also established strong business relations with the Asian and Far East markets.
-Throughout the decade, Hadaway continued to promote gigs in Europe, including a festival in Malta (December 1989) on the occasion of the historic summit between President's George W. Bush and Mikael Gorbachev.
+Throughout the decade, Hadaway continued to promote gigs in Europe, including a festival in Malta (December 1989) on the occasion of the historic summit between President's George H. W. Bush and Mikael Gorbachev.
 Working closely with the first Maltese Prime Minister Dom Mintoff, Hadaway staged "Give Peace A Chance", a concert to promote world peace.
 The concert featured international pop names including Chris de Burgh, Leo Sayer, Sinitta, Aimii Stewart, Heatwave and Aswad.
 Hadaway was interviewed on Maltese TV about his contributions to the music industry during this time.